Southeast Asia- Thailand

 Mobile phones

-Your mobile phone may work when in the Thailand but please check with your service provider for coverage details and call costs.
+Your mobile phone may work when in Thailand but please check with your service provider for coverage details and call costs.
 You will need to activate international roaming on your contract.

 The only thing you have to consider is whether your own mobile phone is locked.
 Many phone providers deliberately lock their phones to make it impossible to use on rival networks.
 This can be overcome however for a small price at any phone shop in Thailand.